 She is Principal of On These Things, LLC, which supports a broad array of businesses and organizations with strategic planning, project management, and community engagement activities.
 Daughtry previously served as Chief of Staff of the Democratic Party, as well as Chief Executive Officer of the 2008 and 2016 Democratic National Conventions, making her the first person in Democratic Party history to hold the position twice.

-Daughtry is the co-author, along with Donna Brazile, Yolanda Caraway, and Minyon Moore, of For Colored Girls Who Have Considered Politics (St. Martin’s Press, 2018).
-In it the four most powerful African American women in politics share the story of their friendship and how it has changed politics in America.
+Daughtry is the co-author, along with Donna Brazile, Yolanda Caraway, and Minyon Moore, of the NAACP Image Award winning For Colored Girls Who Have Considered Politics (St. Martin’s Press, 2018).
+In it, four of the most powerful African American women in politics share the story of their friendship and how it has changed politics in America.

+A graduate of Dartmouth College and Wesley Theological Seminary, Daughtry is a native of Brooklyn, New York.
 From pulpits to public forums to political platforms, in her own way, Leah Daughtry is an alchemist.
-An electrifying speaker full of power and charisma, she travels the world transforming corporate teams, congregations, and communities for the better.
+An electrifying speaker full of power and charisma, she transforms corporate teams, congregations, and communities for the better.
 Beyond her amazing career, she’s also a loving aunt, dedicated mentor, and avid shoe lover.